pallets/flask/docs/quickstart.rst

    autoescaping disabled.

 .. [#] Unsure what that :class:`~flask.g` object is?
-It's something in which you can store information for your own needs, check the documentation of that object (:class:`~flask.g`) and the :ref:`sqlite3` for more information.
+It's something in which you can store information for your own needs.
+See the documentation for :class:`flask.g` and :doc:`patterns/sqlite3`.

 Accessing Request Data